geohang/SPNet/README.md

 - SPinversion.py: The main program to train the SPNet with normalized SP signal with regarding sources.
 - testdatasets.py: Codes for evaluating the SPNet with test datasets
 - plotdata.py: Example of 3D plot in this paper.
 In this code, the lab test dataset is used.
+- Code for SP: FORWARD MODELING CODE FOR SP SIGNAL GENERATION BY FINITE-INFINITE ELEMENT COUPLING METHOD

 ## Dataset
 You can find the dataset used in this reserach at